mukeshdevelp/ansible-images-data/readme.md

 # Ansible Assignment 1: User & Project Management System
 # Target Group: dbservers (Ubuntu)
 # ----------------------------------------------
-# some naming mofication needed. do not execute it

 ## creating groups -